In the wild and crazy world of consumption taxes, thresholds are a relatively straightforward concept. Phew!

 - You’re positive your business will pass the threshold, and you want to stay ahead of the game.

 If a country does not have a sales threshold in their tax policy, you must register for local taxes.
 Ideally, you should register before your first sale.

 For example, this is the case in India, Russia, and South Korea, when it comes to digital goods.
 If you plan to sell to customers in those countries, you must register for GST/VAT and play by the rules.

 To learn more about VAT rules in the EU, check out what you must know if you’re selling in the EU.

 Not sure what “digital good” actually encompasses?
 It can be tricky!
 Read our helpful explanation: What is a digital good, anyway?

 Make sure your accounting practice includes records by country.
 A reporting tool can really help with this, especially since you need to monitor past sales as well as projected future sales.

-A tax compliance software (yes, like Quaderno!) will stay on top of thresholds for you.
+A tax compliance software (yes, like Quaderno!) will stay on top of tax registration thresholds for you.
 The app notifies you before you hit the no-tax limit, so you can prepare your tax registration in the given country.
-Or if you make a sale in a brand new country that doesn’t have a threshold, the app will notify you to register for taxes ASAP.
+Or, if you make a sale in a brand new country that doesn’t have a threshold, the app will notify you to register for taxes ASAP.

 If you want to see such threshold management in action, try Quaderno free for a week.
 Set up is easy, and we’re happy to answer any questions you might have.